zoover/react-fluxible-boilerplate/README.md

 To get the application running, run the following commands:

 * `npm install` to install dependencies
-* `gulp` to build the application and start the watcher
+* `gulp` to build the application and start the development server
-* `npm start` to start the server

-Right now, building (and watching) the application and serving it are two separate tasks.
-This might change in the future.
-Also, note that the server is not automatically restarted when the application is rebuilt.

 ## More Documentation ##